Nexosis/nexosis.github.io/_clients/powershell.md

 This will return an object with the DataSetName as well as the Columns Metadata, created automatically.

 Columns MetaData can be used to help the platform make smart decisions about your data.
-You can indicate data types, and imputation strategies.
+You can indicate data types, imputation, and aggregation strategies.

 [You can read more about Columns MetaData in the Nexosis API Documentation here.](http://docs.nexosis.com/guides/columnmetadata)